donaldboulton/minimal-mistakes/amp-html/2018-05-14-post-Jekyll-Image-Gallery.md

 ### The _include file

-This include file at: [gallery-layout.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_includes/gallery-layout.html){:id="open-website" rel="nofollow"} builds a srcset out of Five preconfigured images.
+This include file at: [gallery-layout.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_includes/gallery-layout.html){:id="open-website" rel="noreferrer"} builds a srcset out of Five preconfigured images.
 Sizes as example image-320.jpg or 320px wide, image-800.jpg or 800px wide, image-1200px or 1200px wide, and the origional image in your stock size twice once with its origional name and once with the extenshion to the file name as above image-lg.WHATEVER .png .jpg .gif...

 ### The _layout file

-The layout file at: [gallery.html](https://github.com/donaldboulton/DWB/blob/gh-pages/_layouts/gallery.html`){:id="open-website" rel="nofollow"} for the Complex Gallery simular to the simple gallery with a added class on the div as class="gallery".
+The layout file at: [gallery.html](https://github.com/donaldboulton/DWB/blob/gh-pages/_layouts/gallery.html`){:id="open-website" rel="noreferrer"} for the Complex Gallery simular to the simple gallery with a added class on the div as class="gallery".

 ```html
 ---